Duct Insulation in Racine

 Your home's duct system is a branching network of tubes in the walls, floors, and ceilings; it carries the air from your home's furnace and central air conditioner to each room.
 Ducts are made of sheet metal, fiberglass, or other materials.
 Ducts that leak heated air into unheated spaces can add hundreds of dollars a year to your heating and cooling bills.
 Insulating ducts in unconditioned spaces is usually very cost-effective.
 If you are installing a new duct system, make sure it comes with insulation.

 Sealing your ducts to prevent leaks is even more important if the ducts are located in an unconditioned area such as an attic or vented crawlspace.
 If the supply ducts are leaking, heated or cooled air can be forced out of unsealed joints and lost.
 In addition, unconditioned air can be drawn into return ducts through unsealed joints.
+However, these return ducts do need to be insulated if the air can be adversely affected by the surrounding environment.

 Minor Duct Repair Tips